devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 - **Best Practices**: Web development standards (0-100)
 - **SEO**: Search engine optimization basics (0-100)

-**Note:** PageSpeed Insights requires a Google API key (set via `PAGESPEED_API_KEY` environment variable).
-If not configured, performance scores will show as "N/A" but all other SEO analysis will function normally.
+**Note:** PageSpeed Insights requires a Google API key.
+Add it in Settings → API Keys (encrypted at rest) or set the `PAGESPEED_API_KEY` environment variable.
+Without a key, performance scores will show as "N/A" but all other SEO analysis will function normally.

 #### Analysis Warnings
 If any issues occur during the SEO scan (e.g., network timeouts, API failures), they're logged as warnings and displayed on the SEO Analytics page.
 This helps you understand if the analysis is complete or partial.